xactuary/MechaCar_Statistical_Analysis/README.md

 Variable 4 - ground clearance R2 = .1081, p-value = .01975
 Variable 5 - AWD R2 = .03007, p-value = .3264

 So this is consistent with the multiple regression.
 For some strange reason, the only correlation to mpg is from the vehicle length and ground clearance.
 But the biggest R2 on the individual outcomes only explains 37.15% of the mpg whereas the multiple regression explains 70%.
 There is a chance that this example may have the problem of over-modeling.

+## Summary Statistics on Suspension

 ![]( https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/totalsummary.PNG )